 First-Time Setup Tips

-When you launch Kodi for the first time, consider these configuration steps:
+When you launch Kodi for the first time, consider these configuration steps to get the most out of your media center:

-- Add media sources: Go to Videos → Files → Add videos to point Kodi at your media folders.
-During setup, select the content type (Movies, TV Shows) so Kodi can download the correct metadata.
+Navigate to Videos, then Files, then Add videos to point Kodi at your media folders.
+When adding a source, select the content type (Movies or TV Shows) so Kodi downloads the correct metadata.
+For reliable scraping, name your files consistently:

 Update Kodi